szhorvat/IGraphR/README.md

 ###Installation

+**Easy automatic install:**

+Just evaluate `Get["https://raw.githubusercontent.com/szhorvat/IGraphR/master/install.m"]`.
+It will install into `$UserBaseDirectory` and overwrite any old versions there.

+**Manual installation:**

-Drop `IGraphR.m` into the directory opened by this command:
+[Download `IGraphR.m`](https://raw.githubusercontent.com/szhorvat/IGraphR/master/IGraphR.m) and drop it into the directory opened by this command:

     SystemOpen@FileNameJoin[{$UserBaseDirectory, "Applications"}]